d-ries/linux-essentials/09_usersandpermissions/01_course.md

 ```
 ?> <i class="fa-solid fa-circle-info"></i> For teacher to be able to access the student's file memo in it's homefolder we need to edit some permissions.
 A possible solution would be: `setfacl -m u:teacher:rx /home/student`.
 Now, teacher can enter and look in the homefolder of student.

-In previous example, we also see a mask option, this option decides the maximum permission.
+?> <i class="fa-solid fa-circle-info"></i> In previous example, we also see a mask option, this option decides the maximum permission and also has precedence over the regular file permissions except for the user owner.
 We can also add this parameter as follows:
 ```bash
 student@linux-ess:~$ setfacl -m m:r memo
 student@linux-ess:~$ getfacl memo